 For good or ill, a fair amount of what I’ve learned about espionage over the years has come from reading spy stories.
 A few authors are particularly diligent about research and accuracy, so most of what I’ve picked up is probably true.
 In fact, many of those authors are veterans of the intelligence game and should know what they write about.
 But, for assurance that what I read is less likely to be fictional, there’s nothing like an in-depth nonfiction treatment of the field by a credible author.
-Since January 2010, I’ve read eighteen books about espionage.
+Since January 2010, I’ve read more than two dozen excellent books about espionage.
 I recommend them highly.

 The most remarkable of these books are David Talbot‘s revisionist biography of Allen Dulles, The Devil’s Chessboard; Dana Priest and William Arkin’s extraordinary expose of the military-intelligence complex, Top Secret; and Max Hastings’ revisionist history of secret intelligence in World War II, The Secret War.

-Each of the seventeen titles below is linked to my review of the book.
+Each of the two dozen titles below is linked to my review of the book.
 Within each section, they’re listed in alphabetical order by the authors’s last names.

 Books about espionage before and during World War II